About

 Check out her full list of publications here.
 Or read her HWA interview here.

-She is a full member of the Science Fiction & Fantasy Writers Association (SFWA) and a member of the Science Fiction & Fantasy Poetry Association (SFPA).
-She is also a member of the writing collective Codex and can be found on Twitter/Instagram at @liu_angela and on Bluesky.
+She is a full member of the Science Fiction & Fantasy Writers Association (SFWA) and the Science Fiction & Fantasy Poetry Association (SFPA).
+She is also a member of the writing collective Codex and a part of the 2026 Clarion West Novel Writing Workshop cohort.
+Find her on Twitter/Instagram at @liu_angela and on Bluesky.

 Sign-up for her newsletter here (for updates, behind-the-scenes look into her writing/subbing process and monthly fiction + poetry recommendations)